 NOTE: For the very best look, all your pieces should be fussy cut.
 The yardage shown allows extra for this purpose.
 Amounts listed below are to create a trio of cups.

-- ¼ yard of 44-45″ wide cotton for EACH cup in the trio; we used ¼ yard of the following fabrics from the Eclectic Elements Collection by Tim Holtz – this is a collection that FreeSpirit often reprints.
+- ¼ yard of 44-45″ wide cotton for EACH cup in the trio; we originally used ¼ yard of the following fabrics from the Eclectic Elements Collection by Tim Holtz – this is a collection that FreeSpirit often reprints.
 Check your favorite in-store or online retailer for our choices or, of course, substitute your own fabric options.

 LARGE: Travel Labels in Neutral

 MEDIUM: Measurements in Neutral

 - ⅛ yard of 44-45″ wide cotton for the optional fabric flower embellishment; we used French Script in Neutral also from the Eclectic Elements Collection

 - ½ yard of 45″+ wide fusible fleece; we used 45″ Pellon 987F Fusible Fleece

 - 1 yard of 1″ cotton webbing; we used natural